Ackshaya-R/Team-name-Data-Titans/README.md

-# AI-Driven Non-Invasive Health Monitoring System with Smart Chatbot
+# Title: AI-Driven Non-Invasive Health Monitoring System with Smart Chatbot

 ## Overview
 - Monitoring glucose, cholesterol, and hemoglobin levels traditionally requires blood tests, which can be invasive, time-consuming, and uncomfortable.
 - Regular health check-ups become difficult due to the need for laboratory tests and professional assistance.
-- This system utilizes **saliva and sweat analysis** to detect **blood glucose, hemoglobin, and cholesterol** levels.
+- This system utilizes **saliva and sweat analysis** to detect blood glucose, hemoglobin, and cholesterol levels.
-- Eliminates the need for **needle-based blood tests**, offering a painless, real-time health tracking solution.
+- Eliminates the need for needle-based blood tests, offering a painless, real-time health tracking solution.
-- An **AI chatbot** provides **health tips, diet suggestions,** and answers queries, making health monitoring effortless.
+- An **AI chatbot** provides health tips, diet suggestions, and answers queries, making health monitoring effortless.

 ## Technologies Used
 - **Java** - Programming language.